 Just before the pair was about to leave Ida looked up at her owner “could you carry me home?”
 Cleo recognized that Ida was using the strategy she had told her about.
 Ida was a natural talent, the tall affini bristled and their flowers shook.

 The tall affini lifted their pet up and looked at Cleo’s Owner “I blame you for this, Mertha.”
 The two left, leaving her and Owner alone.

 Nora looked at the painting and felt content, it was begging to come together.
-After a lazy morning she had walked to the park and found her spot.
-On one side of the pond there was a small maze-like series of paths in very tall reeds.
+After a lazy morning, she walked to the park and found her spot.
+On one side of the pond, there was a small maze-like series of paths in very tall reeds.
 One of the clearings was perfectly secluded and of the main path, very few affini were tall enough to see over the reeds so she was left alone.

 She had painted for several hours without stopping, and her hand was feeling a bit tired.
 Serla’s biorhythm was humming from a speaker she had brought.
 The beautiful noise was the centerpiece of her artwork.
 The painting was abstract, the lines and waves followed the pattern of the rhythm.
 Nora was not yet sure when the painting would be done, something was still missing.

 Nora decided to take a break, she leaned down on the bench.
 She turned her hearing up to the maximum the enchantments would allow.
 The enchantments allowed her to hear everything in a large radius, right now she did it to hear every detail of the biorhythm.
 It was not the same as hearing it directly from Serla, when the rhythm changed to match their actions, mood, or expressions.
 The recording was a suitable substitute and Nora allowed herself to bask in it.

 Nora was slightly distracted as she heard footsteps not too far away.
 By the direction of the sound, they were walking the path closer to the pond, they would not disturb her.
 By the weight of the steps when they hit the ground the person was probably a human…..hold on!